pazvives/DL-SP22-Project/README.md

        At the moment it is setup to the e2e checkpoint we provided 'best_e2e_checkpoint.pth.tar' Note that it should be a full network checkpoint (e2e), a backbone one would not be valid.

-       --batch-size 2
+       --batch-size
-       Batch size for evaluation
+       Batch size for evaluation.
+       At the moment it is setup to 2.

        --dataset-root
        Root of dataset to be tested ('root' as required by 'LabeledDataset' class provided)